toopster/toopster.github.io/_posts/2020-09-08-it_s_always_important_to_eyeball_your_data.markdown

 </p>

 <p style="line-height: 150%;">
-Here are just a couple of examples that I found whilst working on the project analysing data from the Film Industry.
+Let's walk through 2 instances that I found whilst working on the project analysing data from the Film Industry.
 </p>

-## Example 1 - When the data looks wrong but isn't
+## 1. When the data looks wrong, but isn't

 <p style="line-height: 150%;">First off, import the relevant Python Libraries.</p>